Home Car Shopping How to Exchange Funds in Private Car Sales

 Digital Payment Platforms

-Growing in popularity, digital payment platforms like Venmo, PayPal, and Zelle provide a degree of convenience some other forms of payment lack.
+Growing in popularity, digital payment platforms like Venmo, PayPal, and Zelle provide a degree of convenience that some other forms of payment lack.
 Furthermore, they are quick and secure.
 However, they can have transfer limits.
-Moreover, each platform requires both the buyer and seller to have verified accounts.
+Moreover, each platform requires the buyer and seller to verify accounts.
 Also, the fees can be steep for purchase transactions.
 For example, Venmo charges sellers 1.9% of the transaction.
+Using our hypothetical $12,000 scenario, Venmo would charge the seller $228.
+Furthermore, if the seller then wanted to transfer the balance to a personal banking account, Venmo charges another 1.75% ($210) for that service.

 Major Advantage: Convenience.